LGBTQI+ Activists On Politics, Violation Of Human Rights, And Misogyny Within The Trans Community

 - IWB Post

-For a country that is continuously debating about the Transgender bill and Transgender rights, India still remains ignorant about the whole idea of intersex people and the majority of transgender issues.
+For a country that is debating about the Transgender bill and Transgender rights, India still remains ignorant about the whole idea of intersex people and the majority of transgender issues.

 IWB thus approached activists, artists and Trans folks who are working for the welfare of the LGBTQI+ community and sought their help in raising important Trans issues that are often overlooked or never talked about.

 I got in touch with Gopi Shankar Madurai, Executive Board Member of ILGA Asia (the International Lesbian, Gay, Bisexual, Trans and Intersex Association of Asia), also the first openly Intersex and genderqueer person to contest in Tamil Nadu Legislative Assembly election, 2016.